rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 examples for Coaching Companies from 2013 include SoundCloud, Absolventa, and Travis CI.

-Some coaching companies have supported participants who already work for their company.
+Some Coaching Companies have supported participants who already work for their company.
 Companies who want to host a team of their own employees should make sure they state this in their application, so we know you have a specific team you would like to support.